jquense/yup/README.md

 # Yup

-Yup is a JavaScript schema builder for value parsing and validation.
+Yup is a schema builder for runtime value parsing and validation.
 Define a schema, transform a value to match, assert the shape of an existing value, or both.
-Yup schema are extremely expressive and allow modeling complex, interdependent validations, or value transformations.
+Yup schema are extremely expressive and allow modeling complex, interdependent validations, or value transformation.

-Yup's API is heavily inspired by [Joi](https://github.com/hapijs/joi), but leaner and built with client-side validation as its primary use-case.
-Yup separates the parsing and validating functions into separate steps. `cast()` transforms data while `validate` checks that the input is the correct shape.
-Each can be performed together (such as HTML form validation) or seperately (such as deserializing trusted data from APIs).
+**Killer Features**:

+- Concise yet expressive schema interface, equipped to model simple to complex data models
+- Powerful TypeScript support.
+Infer static types from schema, or ensure schema correctly implement a type
+- Built-in async validation support.
+Model server-side and client-side validation equally well
+- Extensible: add your own type-safe methods and schema
+- Rich error details, make debugging a breeze

 ## Docs